What Is It?

 There is no way to prevent a phobia from starting.
 However, treatment can reduce the negative impact of the disorder.

-Treatment usually includes some combination of psychotherapy and medication:
+Treatment usually includes some combination of psychotherapy and medication depending on the type of phobia:

 Specific phobia.
 Cognitive-behavioral therapy can help, especially a procedure called either desensitization therapy or exposure therapy.
 This technique involves gradually increasing your exposure to the thing you fear, at your own pace, under controlled circumstances.
 As you are exposed to the object, you are taught to master your fear through relaxation, breathing control or other anxiety-reducing strategies.
 For short-term treatment of phobias, your doctor may prescribe an antianxiety medication.
 If the phobia is confronted only occasionally, as in a fear of flying, the use of medication can be limited.

 Agoraphobia.
 The treatment for this disorder is similar to the treatment for panic disorder.
-Drug treatment includes SSRI antidepressants or older antidepressants, such as clomipramine (Anafranil) and imipramine (Tofranil) and benzodiazepine antianxiety medications, such as clonazepam (Klonopin), diazepam (Valium) and lorazepam (Ativan).
+Drug treatment includes SSRI antidepressants, and a variety of other types of antidepressants, such as mirtazapine (Remeron), venlafaxine (Effexor), clomipramine (Anafranil) and imipramine (Tofranil).
+A doctor may also suggest benzodiazepine antianxiety medications, such as clonazepam (Klonopin), diazepam (Valium) and lorazepam (Ativan).
 Psychotherapy is also helpful, particularly cognitive-behavioral therapy.

 When To Call a Professional